rizwaanbashir2001/Spam-Shield/README.md

-# Spam-Hound - interface to detect recieved sms if fake or not
+# Spam-Shield - interface to detect recieved sms if fake or not
 ### Demo: [Youtube](#main)

 ## Requirements (installable via pip)